 Toxic Mold Legal Claims

-If you suffer harm as a result of toxic mold exposure, you may sue those responsible for your illness, structural damages, and remediation costs -- including:
+If you suffer harm as a result of toxic mold exposure, you may sue those responsible.
+Your toxic mold lawsuit will involve personal injury claims for:

-- Contractors and Subcontractors (including: general contractors, roofers, framers, siding/stucco contractors, etc)
+- Contractors and subcontractors (including general contractors, roofers, framers, and siding/stucco contractors)

-- Architects / Structural Engineers (parties who have failed to incorporate mold prevention in design)
+- Architects and structural engineers (parties who have failed to incorporate mold prevention in design)

-- Previous Homeowners (for failing to disclose known problems)
+- Previous homeowners or property owners (for failing to disclose known problems)

 Toxic Mold Injuries: Possible Damages

-Medical.
-You may have a claim for medical testing and treatments if you have suffered an illness because of a toxic mold problem at your home or place of work.
-Obviously, the amount of your claim will depend on the severity of your illness and resulting medical expenses.
+Medical bills: You may have a claim for medical testing and treatments.
+You may have suffered an illness because of a toxic mold problem at your home or place of work.
+Your claim amount will depend on the severity of your illness and resulting medical expenses.

-Cleanup costs for infected ventilation systems can also be very large.
+Cleanup costs for infected ventilation systems can also be very high.
 It is very difficult to inspect a ventilation system without professional assistance.
-It is possible that the whole system will have to be replaced, because mold remaining in the system can use the system itself as a gateway to all rooms within the structure.
+It is possible that the whole system will have to be replaced.
+Mold remaining in the system can use the system itself as a gateway to all rooms within the structure.

-Negligence.
-Negligence is the most common theory of recovery in mold cases.
-Negligence is described as the failure of a responsible party to work with the degree of care that a person of reasonable prudence would use under the same or similar circumstances.
-For example, a contractor in a mold case may be negligent because they failed to use reasonable care in sealing the moisture out of your home or commercial building, and that failure caused an infestation of mold that resulted in illness, structural damage, and/or excessive clean-up costs.
+Negligence liability: Negligence is the most common theory of recovery in mold cases.
+Negligence is the legal term for carelessness that leads to injury.
+It is the failure of a responsible party to work with the degree of care that a person of reasonable prudence would use under the same or similar circumstances.
+For example, a contractor in a mold case may be negligent because they failed to use reasonable care in sealing the moisture out of a commercial building.
+That failure was the causation of mold that resulted in:

-Breach of Warranty.
-Many states have statutes that require builders and architects to warrant their work for a specified period of time.
+Breach of warranty: Many states have statutes requiring builders and architects to warrant their work for a specified period of time.
+The law may prevent them from using disclaimers (waivers) to shirk responsibility.
 If your home or commercial building suffers from a mold infestation problem because of faulty workmanship, you may have a warranty claim.
-You should contact an attorney as soon as you discover mold or water intrusion, as many warranty statutes have time limitations pertaining to when you must bring your claim.
+You should contact an attorney as soon as you discover mold or water intrusion, as there may be time limitations for your claim.

-Failure to Disclose.
-Most states require previous owners to disclose material facts that affect the value or desirability of the property they are selling.
-If a previous owner knew of a potential mold problem and failed to tell the potential buyer, there may be a failure- to-disclose claim.
-As with breach of warranty, you should contact an attorney as soon as you discover mold or water intrusion because many laws have time limitations pertaining to when you must bring a failure-to-disclose claim.
+Failure to disclose: Most states require previous owners to disclose material facts that affect the value or desirability of the property they are selling.
+This includes the known presence of mold, construction defects, and water damage.
+If a previous owner knew of a potential mold problem and failed to tell the potential buyer, the buyer's toxic mold case will allege missing disclaimers.
+In general, a seller must provide disclaimers regarding all known adverse conditions on their property.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help